Gender Artifacts in Visual Datasets: Conclusion

+One common approach to fairness in computer vision is that of ``fairness through blindness" where the classifier explicitly does not use the sensitive attribute e.g., gender.
+Such bias mitigation methods will remove gender artifacts and occlude gender-related features~\cite{holland2018dataset,torralba2011unbiased,xiao2021noise} (e.g., face, person segmentation mask, person bounding box~\cite{xiao2021noise}) to encourage the model to learn representations not reliant on gendered information.
+In this section, we use Wang et al.'s~\cite{wang2019balanced} adversarial approach as a case study and investigate what gender artifacts are being removed or debiased.

+\smallsec{Method} As in~\cite{wang2019balanced}, we train a U-Net~\cite{ronneberger2015u} on COCO training images to do gender debiasing by removing image pixels corresponding to salient gender artifacts.
+We then identify and analyze the pixels in COCO validation images (with $\geq 1$ \texttt{person} object) that were removed in the debiasing process (see Appendix~\ref{sec:fair_blind_appendix} for details).

+\smallsec{Results} Intuitively, we would assume that fairness-through-blindness approaches remove gender artifacts by removing the person; however, in practice, we find the method removes artifacts that overwhelmingly come from the background, not the person.
+Of the pixels that are debiased (i.e., removed) $23.2\%$ are in the person and $76.8\%$ are in the background.
+Notably, this results in $20.4\% \pm 15.7\%$ of all the background pixels are masked out (see Appendix~\ref{sec:fair_blind_appendix} for more results).
+While fairness-through-blindness methods may purport to be removing gender cues primarily from the person, we find that much of the removed information comes from important parts of the image that may be necessary for the downstream task of object recognition.

-Ultimately, the results of nearly all of our experiments are that the annotated gender expression is consistently discernible, i.e., distinguishable at better than random chance.
-This result holds even when an entire image is reduced to the average red, green, and blue values.
-These artifacts could potentially be harmful if they lead to downstream allocational or representational harms (e.g., stereotyping, differences in task performance)~\cite{barocas2017problem,blodgett2020language}.
-This is consistent with research within the computational biology that finds that gender, race, and age and be inferred from different medical imaging techniques (e.g., chest and hand X-rays, mammograms, retinal fundus photography) due to subtle cues in the input space~\cite{ReadingRace,Poplin,howard}.
+The results of most of our experiments are that the labelled gender expression is consistently discernible, i.e., classifiable at above random chance.
+This result holds even when an image is reduced to its average color (i.e. RGB values).
+Removal of such artifacts can be harmful if they lead to downstream allocational or representational harms (e.g., stereotyping, differences in performance)~\cite{barocas2017problem,blodgett2020language}.

-Nevertheless, it is important to note we are only stating the \textit{presence} of such artifacts and not making claims that these artifacts are necessarily harmful.
-Also, while our analysis reveals that these artifacts do exist in these datasets, it does not guarantee that the artifacts will be captured by a task-specific downstream problem or, even if they are captured, whether they would lead to any harms.